NotYetTerminal/Traffic-Analysis-Linear-Regression/README.md

 ### Data

 The Dublin traffic volume data was downloaded from [data.gov.ie](https://data.gov.ie/dataset/dcc-scats-detector-volume-jan-jun-2023), from which many other similar sets of data can be downloaded.
+The data is collected throughout various junctions across Dublin using sensors, which are generally embedded into the road as inductive loops.

 The data downloaded contains the following columns:

 - **End_Time** - The hour at which the period ends, includes year, month, day, hour.
 - **Region** - Geographic region of the site.